sdomanskyi/mitten_TDC19/README.md

 Run ```python run_model.py --help``` to see description of all command line options.

-> Note: This repository contains source code that was used in Rounds 1, 2, 3 and Final Round of the chalenge.
-The parameters exposed in the script `run_model.py` constitute the minimal set to process new data.
-The details of each run can be found at [synapse.org: mitten_TDC19](https://www.synapse.org/#!Synapse:syn22175932).
+> Note: This repository contains source code that was used in Submissions 1, 2, 3 of the Final Round of the challenge, as well as the Leaderboard Rounds.
+The parameters exposed in the script `run_model.py` constitute the minimal set to reproduce the Final Rounds submissions and process any new user-provided data.

 Input file `input.csv` should contain at least 3 columns as described below.
 Every row in the input file corresponds to a dataset: